Home ► RIDE ► FAQs ► Answer

 - The Filler Byte (Alt+B) determines the value that will be used as the initial content of fresh formatted sectors.
 You usually may leave the default.

-- The Show report when done checkbox (Alt+R) causes the application to show a summary at the end of the dump.
-Included in the report is also a summary of what errors arose and a summary of the full track low-level analysis (Alt+A).
-If observing delays in accessing the floppy drive (e.g. in a highly concurrent environment), be sure to have the Real-time thread priority check-box (Alt+P) ticked.
+- The Show report when done checkbox (Alt+R) instructs the application to show a summary at the end of the dump.
+Included in the report is a summary of what errors arose and a summary of the full track low-level analysis (Alt+A).

-- Click on the Dump button.
+- Press the Dump button.

 - This step depends on the device you selected in the Real devices dialog: